 Wrangled datasets are removed

-In prior releaes, imported datasets, recipes, and wrangled datasets represented data that you imported, steps that were applied to that data, and data that was modified by those steps.
+In prior releases, imported datasets, recipes, and wrangled datasets represented data that you imported, steps that were applied to that data, and data that was modified by those steps.

-In this release, the wrangled dataset object has been removed in place of two objects listed below.
+In this release, the wrangled dataset object has been replaced by the objects listed below.
 All of the functionality associated with a wrangled dataset remains, including the following actions.
 Next to these actions are the new object with which the action is associated.

 |Wrangled Dataset action||New object|